-Name Country of Incorporation Effective interest 2024 2023 Chatham Rock Phosphate (NZ) Limited New Zealand 100 100 Avenir Makatea Pty Ltd Australia 100 100 SAS Avenir Makatea French Polynesia 100 100 Manmar Investments One Hundred and Six (Proprietary) Limited Namibia 100 100 Pacific Rare Earths Limited New Zealand 100 100 Korella MCP Pty Ltd Australia 100 100 Pacific Rare Earths Pty Ltd Australia 100 100 Organoselenium Pty Ltd Australia 95 -
+Name Country of Incorporation Effective interest • 2024 2023 Chatham Rock Phosphate (NZ) Limited New Zealand 100 100 Avenir Makatea Pty Ltd Australia 100 100 SAS Avenir Makatea French Polynesia 100 100 Manmar Investments One Hundred and Namibia 100 100 Nine (Proprietary) Limited Pacific Rare Earths Limited New Zealand 100 100 Korella MCP Pty Ltd Australia 100 100 Pacific Rare Earths Pty Ltd Australia 100 100 Organoselenium Pty Ltd Australia 95 -

-All of the subsidiaries have a March 31 reporting date except for the Australian subsidiaries and SAS Avenir Makatea which have a September 30, reporting date.
+All of the subsidiaries have a March 31 reporting date except for the Australian subsidiaries and SAS Avenir Makatea which have a December 31 reporting date.
 For purposes of consolidation to the parent, financial statements for the year ended March 31 are being prepared by management.

-Manmar Investments One Hundred and Six (Proprietary) Limited did not have any transactions during the years ended March 31, 2024, and 2023.
+Manmar Investments One Hundred and Nine (Proprietary) Limited did not have any transactions during the years ended March 31, 2024.
+The Company was wound up in November 2024.